cyclr/docs/Shop-Monkey-authentication.md

 1. Go to **Connectors** > **Application Connector Library**.

-2. Use the search box to find the Shop Monkey connector.
+2. Use the search box to find the Shopmonkey connector.

 3. Select the **Setup Required** icon.